guillep/PharoCandle/README.md

 Usage
 -----

+To create a PharoCandle image from source code, we bootstrap it following the process described in [here](http://playingwithobjects.wordpress.com/2013/05/06/bootstrap-revival-the-basics/).
 To run the bootstrap you need to open the PharoCandleBootstrap.image with the VM supporting ui.
 That can be done in the command line with the following script:

 ```bash
 cd results